Published: January 17, 2020

 Natalie revealed that “Because it is not really understood, there is no real treatment… Many women opt for a full hysterectomy as they simply can’t bear the symptoms anymore and the destructive impact it can have on relationships, career and motherhood.”

-Find out how Natalie healed herself from PMDD and why she says “What I discovered is something no doctor could have told me…”
+Find out how Natalie transformed her life and recovered from PMDD and why she says “What I discovered is something no doctor could have told me…”

 Please can you briefly summarise your life before Rapid Transformational Therapy™ (RTT™), what were your biggest challenges?